formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 - Connect with our moderators if certain areas prove tough.
 - If you already finished the rest of the Workshop, explore the Julia universe with some suggestions in our Resources section, instead of spending too much time here.

-Your feedback holds immense value.
-Share your thoughts, either face-to-face or via GitHub, about what resonates, what doesn’t, or any challenges you face.
-We're here to help and improve!

 ## Variable assignment